 The Distinguishing UCT campaign supports UCT’s Strategic Plan for 2016-2019.
 A strong endowment can provide ﬁnancial stability for the university for generations to come.
 Growing the undesignated endowment will give UCT much-needed ﬂexibility in the face of declining government subsidies to respond to wherever the need is greatest.

 UCT’s endowment comprises the so-called 'designated' and 'undesignated' endowment funds.
 (The collective endowment portfolio is made up of some 565 individual funds in total).
 The designated endowment has a total investment value of around R2,5 billion.
-The value of the undesignated endowment currently sits at around R633 million.
+The value of the undesignated endowment currently sits at around R676 million.
+However, a further R133 million has been raised for infrastructure projects under the campaign banner.
 The primary goal of the Distinguishing UCT campaign is to grow the value of the undesignated endowment funds to one billion rand.

 The funds raised by the Distinguishing UCT Campaign will be deposited into the endowment fund, which is overseen by the UCT Foundation, a legally independent entity.
 The endowment portfolio is managed by the Joint Investment Committee (JIC), which is made up of members of the University Council, the university executive and financial experts.
 The funds are held in a mutual unit trust portfolio with individual funds participating in the underlying investments based on the original investment.
 About 595 individual funds make up the total endowed fund with a current investment value of approximately R3 billion.
 Over 80% of these funds are designated for specific purposes, such as named chairs, scholarships, fellowships and bursaries.
 The JIC sets the guidelines for investment policy within which the investment managers may operate.
 Income distribution is made on an annual basis with an emphasis on always protecting the capital amount.